DalySoftware/MonoSurvivors/SphereGridEditor/README.md

 - All edges are bidirectional - creating an edge in one direction automatically creates the reverse
 - Tooltips show existing connection directions to help avoid conflicts
+- The generated code includes factory functions and uses the nodeLevel (cost) from each created node
+- Node Level defaults to 1, but can be set to any positive integer
 - The generated code includes all edge directions explicitly for clarity